MartinoTommasini/MartinoTommasini.github.io/_tabs/about.md

 I'm currently focusing on web application security, hunting for bugs in Bug Bounty platforms.

-> This is my personal website where I keep the writeups for various challanges/machines/labs I solved.
+> This is my personal website where I keep the writeups for various challanges, machines and/labs I solved.
 I'll soon start publishing blog posts covering some useful topics and bug bounty findings.